spacetelescope/jwst_novt/docs/jwst_novt/usage.rst

 The information provided by this command will help you identify the extension number of your science data.
 If the science data is in extension 0, then the FITS file is valid.
-If the science data is in another extension, consider creating a new FITS file using the information provided in
+If the science data is in another extension, consider creating a new FITS file using the information provided in the
 `astropy.io.fits documentation <http://docs.astropy.org/en/stable/io/fits/>`__.

 In order to verify the validity of the WCS keywords in the header of your image, you may also